telekom-mms/cmcc-operator/docs/custom-resource.md

 ```

 CPU time is limited to 2 cores by default; the preview CAE will only be allowed half a core.

+#### Upload Size

+Spring, Tomcat, and the ingress controller have default values for the size of uploads (POST and PUT requests).
+By configuring `with.uploadSize` for live CAEs, the preview CAE, and the Studio server, these can be adjusted.
+The value is given in MB, so a value of `10` will result in a limit of 10485760 bytes.
+The operator will configure the ingress resources as well as setting the appropriate properties for Spring Boot.
+For both the CAE and the Studio, it might be necessary to configure additional properties or settings documents.
+Please see the CoreMedia documentation.

 ### Component `blob-server`